-Oxymels & Shrubs
+Oxymels & Shrubs (coming soon)

 Oxymels have been around for thousands of years, along with their drinking vinegar cousins shrubs, switchels, etc. Traditionally, vinegar was used as a solvent to extract the desired active compounds from medicinal herbs and sweetened with honey to make them more palatable, resulting in an oxymel ("acid honey").
 Although oxymels are typically made with just herbs, they can also incorporate fruits and spices.
 When fruits are introduced, they are typically referred to as shrubs.

 Beyond their possible health benefits, we love oxymels & shrubs so much because they are a fun way to create refreshing, unique beverages.
 We don't make any health claims about our offerings, but can guarantee that they're perfect to quench your thirst on hot summer days, or serve as a tasty alcohol-free libation to help unwind at the end of the day.
 They can even be used to make some of the best vinaigrettes to ever dress a salad.